shanamatthews/static-site-generator/reading/index.md

   });
 </script>

 I made this with D3 on [Observable](https://observablehq.com/).
-I've written a couple posts about how I made it, but the best resource is the [Observable Notebook itself](https://observablehq.com/@shanamatthews/spine-generator-open-library-edition?collection=@shanamatthews/spine-generator) where I have quite a bit of explanation of what I did.
+I've written a couple posts about how I made it:

 - [Switching from Goodreads to Open Library](../posts/goodreads-to-open-library.html)
 - [Spine Generator Open Library Edition](../posts/spine-generator-open-library-edition.html)

+but the best resource is the [Observable Notebook itself](https://observablehq.com/@shanamatthews/spine-generator-open-library-edition?collection=@shanamatthews/spine-generator) which contains quite a bit of explanation of what I did.